Paladin's Quest: Sequel

 A sequel to Paladin's Quest, Lennus II: Fuuin no Shito (レナスII　封印の使徒), was released by Asmik Corporation for the Super Famicom in Japan only, on July 28, 1996.
 Enix had dropped support for the Super Nintendo Entertainment System by this time.

-The plot centers around a hero, Farus, who must find four orbs to avert apocalypse.
+The plot centers around a hero, Farus, who must find four orbs to avert an apocalypse.
 He is the only character central to the player's party; other members are recruited and may be dismissed if a superior replacement is found.
 The music was critically acclaimed, and two tracks were recorded by the Tokyo Philharmonic Orchestra for release on the Orchestral Game Concert compilations.

 Gameplay is fairly similar to the original Lennus / Paladin's Quest: